• Skip to primary navigation

 Fresh onion, you can use any colored onion you like, I like to use brown as I find it is the strongest.
 The onion will need to be finely diced otherwise it will not cook through.

-Nutritional yeast (optional) adds a mild cheezy flavor and is generally found in the health food section of your local supermarket or online (affiliate link).
+Nutritional yeast (optional) adds a mild cheezy flavor and is generally found in the health food section of your local supermarket.

 Kala namak is also known as Indian Black salt contains sulfur in it which closely resembles the taste and smell of egg.
-This can easily be purchased online (affiliate link).
-I have also used it in my vegan scrambled eggs.
+I have also used it in my potato and tofu scramble and tofu and chickpea flour scramble.

 🍛How To Make Chickpea Omelette